 Bob Vineyard and Georgia Medicare plans have access to rates from some of the lowest cost plans in Georgia.
 Ask for a personalized Medicare supplement quote.

-If you have Medigap plan F, you definitely should consider making a change in your Medigap plan.
+If you have Medigap plan F, you definitely should consider a change in your Medicare plan.

 When you bought your Medigap plan, did you buy from Blue Cross, Mutual of Omaha or United Healthcare (AARP)?
 If so, you probably are paying too much.

 Maybe you bought a Medicare Advantage plan.
 The low premium seemed like a good idea at the time.
 The REAL cost of an Advantage plan is how much you pay when you receive medical care.

 Advantage plans are great until you use them.